 The kiosk features a touch screen television that plays autobiographical video of Cronkite talking about his childhood, family, interests and career.

-A large mural of images illustrate NASA’s exploration of space.
+A large mural of images and a display case illustrate NASA’s exploration of space.
 Cronkite was fascinated by space and space travel, and was the "go to" anchor for CBS's coverage of the space program.

 Chamber of Commerce Plaque